Learn more about how to tell time in Hawaiian

 You may be asking, “How is it that using the word for a half (hapalua) along with the hour can mean ‘a half-past the hour’ and not ‘a halfway to the coming hour’?”
 It’s a fair question, but to understand the answer will take you learning a little more Hawaiian grammar, for there is a missing modifier (kāhulu) in the phrase which can be left unspoken.
 The full phrase would be “ʻO ka hapalua (hola) kēia i hala ka hola x” (where “x” is the hour number).
 We almost always shorten it down to “ʻO ka hapalua hola x kēia” however, and that’s the form you should learn for now.

 Add The Time Period

 Do you remember the basic time periods we learned in the previous lesson, 0514G Telling Time On The Hour?
-Once again, they were ahiahi, pō, aumoe, wanaʻao, kakahiaka, awakea, and ʻauinalā.
-Here's a reminder should you need it.
+They were ahiahi, pō, aumoe, wanaʻao, kakahiaka, awakea, and ʻauinalā.
+Here’s a reminder should you need it.